cinvesrob/Aria/README.txt

 MobileSim Simulator
 ===================

-SRIsim is no longer included with Aria.
+SRIsim is no longer included with ARIA.
 There is now a seperately downloadable MobileSim simulator at our support webpage
 <http://robots.mobilerobots.com>.
 MobileSim is compatible with SRISim,
 but adds many new features.